 This versatile lentil soup is a perfect clean-out-the-fridge meal.
 I’ve been making it for years, throwing in whatever happens to be at the bottom of my veggie bin.
 A great way to use up any leftover bits of fresh herbs also.
 It’s WFPB-compliant (no oil!), high in protein and fiber.
-Throw it in the Instant Pot after work if you’re pressed for time, or set-it-and-forget-it in the slow cooker in the morning.
-Although I love to serve it with a slice or two of crusty bread, the soup itself is gluten-free and perfectly tasty on its own.
+Throw it in the Instant Pot after work if you’re pressed for time, or set-it-and-forget-it in your slow cooker in the morning.
+Although I love to serve it with a slice or two of hearty Soda Bread, the soup itself is gluten-free and perfectly tasty on its own.
+For other tasty ways to use up leftovers, check out my recipes for Dutch Hutspot or Curry Burritos.

 Hey guys, I can’t believe it’s February already!
 Last month, I was settling into my co-op job and trying to get used to real “Adulthood.”
 Now things have fallen into a kind of routine, although I’m still figuring a lot of things out.
 Even though I had a lot of fun cooking last term, most importantly I learned that making food takes a lot of time.
 To be honest, by the end of four months, I was almost a little burned out.
 So my New Year’s resolution for this year is to meal prep more and spend less time in the kitchen.